 Boys’ Latin robotics begins in first grade and continues through upper school.
 At all levels, it is more than bolts and lines of code; you learn to break down a problem, innovate solutions, persist and collaborate.
 The program is carefully designed to create a smooth transition between divisions and students can begin to compete as early as third grade.
-The result is that our teams are highly successful, Our upper school robotics team (The Lumberjacks) has participated in five world championships and been ranked as high as fourth in the world.
-Over 100 team members have gone on to attend top engineering schools.
+The result is that our team is highly successful, our upper school robotics team (The Lumberjacks) has participated in five world championships and been ranked as high as fourth in the world.

 A Winning Tradition

 Over the years, BL has earned over 60 championships in eight different sports.
 But it's not just the titles and awards that make BL athletes stand out, it’s the grit, teamwork, and sportsmanship our athletes display on and off the field.
 And our Laker spirit is unmatched.
 To say that most schools have a great student section may be true, but the Boys’ Latin student section is a strong symbol of community.
 Attend any BL sporting event, and you will witness a sea of students in maroon & white, supporting and cheering on fellow classmates.

 In our video production classes, students learn conceptualizing, filming, editing and storytelling, using creativity, ingenuity and a lot of collaboration.
 The semester ends with the students producing an episode for BLTV.
 Episodes are filled with segments highlighting life on Lake Avenue, interviews with faculty and students, key programs and even commercials.
 Take a look at the opening of the most recent show.

 Maroon & White Day